omsage/fionna/README_EN.md

 ## Usage

+### Quickstart

-Download the corresponding build artifact through Release, extract it, and then directly execute the target program.
+Download the corresponding build artifact from Releases, and execute the corresponding target program after decompression.

 Execute directly in the command line: